A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Introduction

 \section{Introduction}

 Electronic Health Records (EHRs) are vital for clinical care, biomedical research, and managing population health.
-They support various tasks, such as analyzing disease-exposure links, studying treatment patterns, and tracking patient outcomes.
+They support various tasks, such as analyzing disease-exposure associations, studying treatment patterns, and tracking patient outcomes.
 However, observational studies using EHR data often struggle with validity and generalizability due to biases such as selection bias, information bias, and confounding \citep{beesley2020analytic}.
-These systematic biases become more amplified in large datasets, a phenomenon termed the ``curse of large n" \citep{bradley2021unrepresentative}.
-Selection bias, in particular, poses significant challenges in non-probability samples, such as the reported healthy volunteer bias in the UK Biobank, which skewed genetic association analyses \citep{schoeler2023participation}.
-Recent work by \citet{salvatore2024weight} tackled selection bias across multiple biobanks using weighting methods.
+These systematic biases become more amplified in large datasets, a phenomenon termed the ``curse of large n" \citep{kaplan2014big,bradley2021unrepresentative}.
+Selection bias, in particular \citep{haneuse2016general,beesley2022statistical}, poses significant challenges in non-probability samples, such as the reported healthy volunteer bias in the UK Biobank, which skewed genetic association analyses \citep{schoeler2023participation}.
+Recent work by \citet{salvatore2024weight} tackled selection bias across multiple biobanks using weighting methods.\\

-\citet{kundu2024framework} posit a framework for analyzing selection bias using Directed Acyclic Graphs (DAGs) and proposed inverse probability weighted (IPW) methods that rely on external probability samples drawn from the target population.
-However, their approach assumes a homogeneous sampling mechanism within the non-probability EHR sample, which is an untenable assumption when recruitment is conducted through specialized clinics using distinct selection strategies.
-Our focus is specifically on selection bias heterogeneity arising from these differing recruitment mechanisms, rather than variations in covariate distributions or clinical/coding practices.
-Our work is motivated by the Michigan Genomics Initiative (MGI) \citep{zawistowski2021michigan}, a longitudinal bio-repository at the University of Michigan that integrates EHRs with multi-modal data including germline genetics.
-Since 2012, MGI has recruited over 100,000 individuals through at least six major specialized clinics.
-Each clinic employs different patient selection processes, making MGI an ideal setting to study the impact of selection bias caused by heterogeneous recruitment strategies.
-Our goal in this paper is to derive principled inferential techniques that account for such sampling heterogeneity.
+\citet{kundu2024framework} posit a framework for analyzing selection bias using Selection Directed Acyclic Graphs (DAGs) and proposed inverse probability weighted (IPW) methods that rely on external data from the target population.
+However, their approach assumes homogeneous sampling mechanism in the internal, non-probability EHR sample, which is an untenable assumption when recruitment is done through specialized clinics with distinct selection strategies.
+Heterogeneity in multi-center EHR data can result from various potential sources such as varying covariate distributions, differences in clinical and coding practices, differences in underlying patient population or through center-specific data harmonization choices.
+It often goes unrecognized in practice that heterogeneity can also result from differing recruitment mechanisms.
+While the problem of differing covariate distributions \citep{fu2020assessment} and clinical practices \citep{leese2023clinical} have been studied elsewhere, this paper specifically focuses on EHR heterogeneity introduced by different sampling mechanisms.\\